juanfonsecasolis/ARAPSUAA/README.md

-ARAPSUAA: Automatic recognition of accessible pedestrian signals using an adaptive approach
+Automatic recognition of accessible pedestrian signals using an adaptive approach (ARAPSUAA)
 ===========================================================================================
 Code for master thesis [*Recognition of accessible pedestrian signals using an adaptive approach*](http://hdl.handle.net/2238/10642).